syncfusion/blazor-docs/src/common/common/extend-and-customize-components.md

 ## Use Syncfusion Blazor Component within Another Blazor Component

-The Syncfusion Blazor component can implement within another Blazor component.
+The Syncfusion Blazor component can be implemented within another Blazor component.

 1. Right-click on the `~/Pages` folder in the Visual Studio and select `Add -> Razor Component` to create a new Razor component (TodoList.razor).

-2. Add any Syncfusion Blazor component within new created Blazor component.
+2. Add any Syncfusion Blazor component to the newly created Blazor component.

     ```cshtml
     <h3>Todo List</h3>